semaphoreci/docs/docs/examples/clojure-luminus-ci-cd.md

 In this guide, we will show you how to use Semaphore to implement continuous integration and deployment for a Clojure Luminus web application.

-## Demo Project
+## Demo project

-Semaphore maintains an example Clojure demo:
+Semaphore maintains an example Clojure demo that you can use to get started:

   - [semaphore-demo-clojure-luminus](https://github.com/semaphoreci-demos/semaphore-demo-clojure-luminus)